 The 8a Certification Program is a nine-year business development program that allows a small economically and socially disadvantaged business with 8a status to participate and have access to government contracts.

-8a program eligibility requirements are heavily regulated and applicants seeking to get 8(a) certified must carefully review their information before sending to the SBA.
+SBA 8a certification eligibility requirements are heavily regulated and applicants seeking to get 8(a) certified must carefully review their information before sending to the SBA.

-Requirements for 8a Certification – Who are Socially Disadvantaged Individuals?
+8a Program Eligibility Criteria and Requirements – Who are Socially Disadvantaged Individuals?

 - The business must be majority-owned (51 percent or more) by an individual(s).